swarbler/bestof/tech/devices.md

 			- **screen:** *14” 16:10 120hz OLED*
 			- **ports:** *2x USB-C 40Gbps + USB-A 10Gbps + HDMI 2.1 + audio jack*
 			- **memory + storage:** *up to 32GB + 1TB*

+> The ThinkPad X1 Carbon Gen 13 has Intel's Lunar Lake processors and has great build quality, battery life, and an amazing keyboard.
+However, it is much more expensive than other options.

 - **powerful:** Legion Pro 5/5i or 7i *(Gen 10)* / ROG Zephyrus G14/16 *(2025)*
 	- ***summary:***
 		- **Legion** - thicker with more performance + cooling but not overkill